itsalfredakku/rxops-uikit/docs/README.md

 **Ready for immediate deployment in healthcare applications!**

-## 🎯 **What is RxOps UI Kit?**
+## 🎯 **What is RxOpsKit?**

-RxOps UI Kit is a comprehensive component library built for healthcare applications, featuring:
+RxOpsKit is a comprehensive UIKit built for healthcare applications, featuring:

 - **🧬 Atomic Design System**: 84+ components organized by atoms, molecules, organisms, and healthcare domains
 - **🏥 Healthcare-First**: Specialized components for patient care, provider workflows, and medical data